ray-project/ray/doc/source/serve/performance.md

 The performance issue you're most likely to encounter is high latency and/or low throughput for requests.

-If you have set up [monitoring](serve-monitoring) with Ray and Ray Serve, you will likely observe the following:
+Once you set up [monitoring](serve-monitoring) with Ray and Ray Serve, you can likely observe the following:

 - `serve_num_router_requests` is constant while your load increases
 - `serve_deployment_queuing_latency_ms` is spiking up as queries queue up in the background